-Button Crafts: 7 Ideas Plus Free Instructions
+Button Crafts: 8 Ideas Plus Free Instructions

-Perhaps You’re Wondering: “What Can I Make With Buttons?”
 The Answer: Lots of Things!
-Try Making Button Jewelry; Button Art; Button Collages; Mending Projects; Christmas Button Crafts; Button Crafts for Kids; Button Crafts to Sell; and More
+Try Making Button Jewelry; Button Art; Button Collages; Mending Projects; Button Crafts for Kids; Button Crafts to Sell; and More.

 If you need some new supplies for making button crafts, consider getting yourself some spectacular Czech glass buttons like these.
 But if you already have some stray buttons hanging around your place, and you need to find a good use for them, read on to get bunches of fabulous ideas -- plus free project instructions.

-If you need some new supplies for making button crafts, consider getting yourself some spectacular Czech glass buttons like these.
+If you need new supplies for making button crafts, consider getting yourself some spectacular Czech glass buttons like these.
 But if you already have some stray buttons hanging around your place, and you need to find a good use for them, read on to get bunches of fabulous ideas — plus free project instructions.

 Do you have buttons in your craft supply stash?
 Are you interested in finding creative uses for old buttons — perhaps single buttons that don’t have any mates and aren’t good candidates for using on your knitting / crocheting / sewing projects; or perhaps fancy Czech glass buttons or other spectacular vintage buttons that are too nice to keep stashed in a drawer?

-3. Christmas Button Necklace
+1. DIY Button Necklace

 DIY Button Necklace: Free Crochet Pattern